flowd-org/flowd/docs/troubleshooting.md

 - CORS problems in browsers
   In development you can use `--dev` on `:serve`.
-In production configure explicit CORS policies on your reverse proxy or in flowd’s configuration.
+In production configure explicit CORS policies on your reverse proxy or in flwd’s configuration.

 ## Getting more information